 The “Five Minute Payroll” ebook explains how to do simple cookie-cutter payroll for most one-employee S Corporations using base salary amounts of $10,000 a quarter or $16,000 a quarter.
 (These amounts should work for just about everyone.)
 The e-book includes sample and nearly complete IRS forms as mentioned which you can copy to get payroll tax returns done in a few minutes.
 And the e-book provides some common-sensed tips you can use to set a reasonable salary for yourself.

-Interested in our $10 ebook?
-Use this button:View Cart
+Interested in our $20 ebook?
+Use this button to download the 2017 version:View Cart